 How do you find the lowest propane prices?
 You will need to shop and compare prices to find the best value.
 Each week the Energy Information Agency conducts a weekly survey from October to March to determine the average price for propane gas.
-Click the link below to find Ohio propane prices.
+See the chart below to find Ohio propane prices.

 |Mar 30, 2015||2.342|